 This park is one of the treasures of Arizona, as it protects the Saguaro cactus over a vast area of the Sonoran Desert.
 The reason that we recommend visiting Saguaro National Park in May (earlier in May, to be honest) is because it is far too hot beyond May.

-Those who are longing for overnight camping, be mindful that it is not permitted in the Saguaro West, but it is allowed in Rincon Mountain District (Saguaro East).
+Those who are longing for overnight camping should be mindful that it is not permitted in Saguaro West, but it is allowed in Rincon Mountain District (Saguaro East).